xwillxu/Typescript-Javascript-Helping-Code/selectTeams.md

-Below is the code for selecting a team color and a team.
-Notice: Only two teams may be given to the function.
+### Below are a couple of examples that choose a team out of different amount of teams.
+Notice: You will need a team name for each team

 ```
 selectTeam(teamOneScore, teamTwoScore, teamOne, teamTwo, teamOneName, teamTwoName) {